LoganBarnett/UniThread/README.md

 - [ ] Log levels and debugging options
 - [ ] Published on the Asset Store
 - [ ] Examples using methods as callbacks for those unfamiliar with lambdas
+- [ ] Learn how to use Github Task Lists properly